arcosuc3m/grppi/CONTRIBUTING.md

 If you are contributing with code:

 * Ensure that your pull request passes al unit tests for the set of supported platforms.
-* For minor issues you can submit a pull-request without filing and issue.
+* For minor issues you can submit a pull request without filing and issue.
-* For non-trivial issue, please, file an issue that can be discussed, before a decision is taken on how to process it.
+* For non-trivial issue, please, file an issue that can be discussed before a decision is taken on how to process it.
 * Software pull requests should be as small as possible and providing only one feature per pull request.

 ## How to file a bug report